LCDlcd/hello-world/README.md

 ## Make some changes
 ## What is the committing means
 Git is a free software.
-Git is a version control software.
+Git is for version control .